GioF71/upmpdcli-docker/README.md

 Never share the tokens on the internet (and also on public git repositories).
 Remember that currently, the Tidal Plugin actually starts when the first control point (e.g. BubbleUPnP, mConnect) contacts upmpdcli asking for the contents from the Tidal Plugin.
 So, you will not see the prompt until you try to use the plugin itself.

+#### PKCE Mode

+Getting credentials for PKCE mode is slightly different from OAUTH2 mode.
+The `challenge` mode, available during while the plugin is running, does not work for pkce mode, because a user input is required, and there is currently no way to make the plugin accept that user input, AFAIK.
+So the suggested strategy is described [here](https://github.com/GioF71/audio-tools/blob/main/media-servers/tidal-hires/README.md).

 ## Usage examples